 Resolve to improve your adoption community

 I love the feel of a new year.
 To me, it feels crisp, fresh, and abundant with promise.
 Christmas is often described as the most wonderful time of the year; however, for some adoptive and foster families, it is the most difficult time of the year.
 For children in foster care, the magical month of December can be a painful reminder of what they have lost and who they are missing.
 Children in the foster care system may act out or have emotional outbursts, especially as their foster family trims the tree and engages in their holiday traditions.
 It is just too painful.
-For children of adoption, especially children who were adopted at an older age, it might bring back painful memories or feelings of being torn between two families.
-Add into the mix birth parent visits, supervised visits, or, even worse, canceled visits.
-You have a recipe for chaos and sadness.
+For different children of adoption, especially children who were adopted at an older age, it might bring back painful memories or feelings of being torn between two families.
+Add into the mix the emotions that come with birth parent visits, supervised visits, or canceled visits.
+You have a recipe for a lot of big feelings.
 I have witnessed my fair share of Christmas meltdowns and I have come to sigh in relief when we are past the holidays.
 That might sound sad to those who truly love the festivities, but for families with complex adoptive and foster situations, surviving the holidays is a priority.
 The period between Christmas and New Year’s Day is often a period of focus and renewal for me.

 It is a time to be thankful that we got through another year, a time to think of the things that went well, and a time to grieve, or let go, of the hard things.
 This lovely week between Christmas and New Year’s marks the newness of another trip around the sun, another year gone by.
 The mood shifts in our home.
 My husband has always had this time off from his job and we tend to sleep in (well, as much as we can, with five, six, or seven kids in the house—whatever we are at now, or whatever we are at for the moment).
 We eat well (and by that I mean we eat all the things we want to eat, not necessarily all the things we should eat).
 We relax and, basically, anything goes.
 We have pajama days, late nights, movies, and fun.